Cody Bellinger Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.64 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks have a 4.62 team ERA that ranks 22nd among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.